 Here is an example of how Google rebranded.
 This shows how Google Adwords slowly became known as Google Ads.

 You might have noticed why a certain keyword isn’t getting the same amount of search volume as it usually did in the past.
-It is a good time to see if that keyword is becoming out of date and time to find the more up to date keyword.
+It is a good time to look at data and see if it’s time to find a more up-to-date keyword.

-Similar to having a fancy name, people describe their product in a way that most people don’t search for them.
-Although the description is correct, most people don’t really search like that.
+Similar to having a fancy label, some store owners describe their product in a way that most people don’t search for them.
+Although the descriptions are correct, most people don’t really search like that.
 One example is using color to describe a product.

 How would you describe this flower?

 If you know this specific flower, you would use Fuschia but most people would say a pink flower.
-It is similar to choosing a description of your product.
-The best way to find out is to ask around and compare the keywords in Google Trends.
+It is similar to descriptions.
+The best way to find out is to ask around or look at data on search volume.

-Common Mistake: Using Internal, Technical , or Manufacturer Jargon
+Common SEO Mistake: Using Internal, Technical, or Manufacturer Jargon

-Being an expert in your product, you might talk and write a different way.
-For example, if you work in a shoe store, you might say footwear instead of shoes.
-However, most people wouldn’t say footwear instead they would say or search for shoes.
+Being an expert in your product, you might be more technical and write a different way.
+For example, if you work in a shoe store, you might say the technical term footwear instead of shoes.
+However, most people don’t use technical terms and instead, they would say or search for “shoes”.

 Let’s compare “men’s footwear” to “men’s shoes”

-You’ll see that people use shoes more than footwear.
-It doesn’t mean you can’t use footwear but it’s better to rank for “men’s shoes” than “men’s footwear.”
+Looking at the data, you’ll see that people search for shoes more than footwear, so you should rank for “men’s shoes” instead of “men’s footwear.”